 When deemed necessary, children with a disability and ill children can be schooled in separate special schools or units placed under the authority of the Ministry of Health.
 Such schools or units can be public or non-profit organisations, but most of the teachers in those schools are paid by and answerable to the Ministry of Education.

 The Ministry of Agriculture also provides vocational education at the lower- and upper-secondary levels.
-Note: compared to the 2019–2020 school year, data on learners (with or without an official decision on SEN) educated in high schools under the authority of the ministry of Agriculture is no longer taken into account.
+Note: compared to the 2019–2020 school year, data on learners (with or without an official decision of SEN) educated in high schools under the authority of the ministry of Agriculture is no longer counted.

 Are there recognised forms of alternative education covered by the data provided for the country?